CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Screen size is a square as opposed to a rectangle in the original
 - Pushable blocks do not reset upon reentry to a room
 - On some computers blocks sometimes cannot be pushed (we believe this is due to interruptions in key inputs)
+- Link sometimes dies instantly if you swap rooms and an enemy spawns on top of him

 ## Intentional Differences From Source Game:
 - Interaction with Wizard and spawning text is not implemented